gpertea/stringtie/README.md

 stringtie -L -G human-chr19_P.gff -o long_reads_guided.out.gtf long_reads.bam
 ```

-The above runs should take around one second each on a regular Linux or MacOS desktop.
-(see also <a href="https://github.com/gpertea/stringtie/blob/master/test_data/README.md">test_data/README.md</a>).

 For very large data sets one can expect up to one hour of processing time.
 A minimum of 8GB of RAM is recommended for running StringTie on regular size RNA-Seq samples, with 16 GB or more being strongly advised for larger data sets.

 ### StringTie options

-The following optional parameters can be specified (use -h/--help to get the
+The following optional parameters can be specified (use `-h` or `--help` to get the complete usage message):
-usage message):
 ```
+Options:
- --version : print just the version at stdout and exit --conservative : conservative transcriptome assembly, same as -t -c 1.5 -f 0.05 --rf assume stranded library fr-firststrand
+ --version : print just the version at stdout and exit --conservative : conservative transcript assembly, same as -t -c 1.5 -f 0.05 --mix : both short and long read data alignments are provided
+        (long read alignments must be the 2nd BAM/CRAM input file) --rf : assume stranded library fr-firststrand
- --fr assume stranded library fr-secondstrand
+ --fr : assume stranded library fr-secondstrand
- -G reference annotation to use for guiding the assembly process (GTF/GFF3) -o output path/file name for the assembled transcripts GTF (default: stdout) -l name prefix for output transcripts (default: STRG) -f minimum isoform fraction (default: 0.01)
+ -G reference annotation to use for guiding the assembly process (GTF/GFF) --ptf : load point-features from a given 4 column feature file <f_tab>
+ -o output path/file name for the assembled transcripts GTF (default: stdout) -l name prefix for output transcripts (default: STRG) -f minimum isoform fraction (default: 0.01)
- -L use long reads settings (default:false)
+ -L long reads processing; also enforces -s 1.5 -g 0 (default:false) -R if long reads are provided, just clean and collapse the reads but
+    do not assemble
  -m minimum assembled transcript length (default: 200) -a minimum anchor length for junctions (default: 10) -j minimum junction coverage (default: 1)